 Skyr is a dairy product made out of cheese which is similar to yoghurt.
 It is low in fat and high in protein and is one of the cultural Icelandic food that has been consumed for over a thousand years.
 As usual, you can have it served with milk and a sweet topping like berries or other fruits.

 Icelanders love the meat of Lamb and Sheep.
 This meat is readily available than beef.
 They are roasted or made into hearty stew.
 The slow roasted lamb is preferred by the majority Icelanders.
 If you are daring enough you can go for the smoked Sheep’s head.

 Fermented Shark locally known as Hakarl is the national dish of Iceland.
-While the consumption of this particular dish is relatively low even for the locals, just try it to have the notion that you have to experience Iceland to the fullest.
+While the consumption of this particular dish is relatively low even for the locals, just try it to have the notion that you have to experience this Icelandic food to the fullest.

 Hot Spring Rye Bread

 You will find the dark rye bread and butter served with many other meals which are a popular Nordic bread where it is baked by burying near the hot spring.
 They are sweet and is available in most of the grocery stores.